The History of 9 St. Patrick’s Day Traditions

 In Ireland, St. Patrick’s Day has always been a celebration of faith.
 It wasn’t until the holiday made it to America that St. Patrick’s Day parades began to take place.
 The first St. Patrick’s Day Parade was held in New York City in 1762.
 According to Timothy Meagher, a history professor at Catholic University, these parades were important, as they allowed Irish Americans to showcase the size of their communities and celebrate their identities.

 6. Drowning the Shamrock

-At the end of the night, St. Patrick’s Day celebrators dunk a shamrock into their last glass of whiskey, toast to the saint, and then toss the shamrock over their left shoulder for good luck.
-This custom predominantly takes place to honor St. Patrick, who may have used the shamrock as a teaching tool for Catholicism; its three leaves are said to have represented the Holy Trinity.
+At the end of the night, St. Patrick’s Day celebrants dunk a shamrock into their last glass of whiskey, toast to the saint, and then toss the shamrock over their left shoulder for good luck.
+This custom predominantly takes place to honor St. Patrick, who may have used the shamrock as a teaching tool for Catholicism; its three leaves are said to have represented the holy trinity.